CedricStudies/Web-Development-Project/README.md

 ## 🎈 Usage

-- Navigate through the website using the top navigation menu.
+- Do navigate through the website using the top navigation menu.
+- There are five pages in total with distinct purposes:
+1. Home Page - Provide customers with information, promotions and key items of the stall
+2. Food Menu Page - Allow customers to view the food images, price, description, etc.
-- Place an order using the Order Page (form submission will echo back to a test URL).
+3. Order Page - Allow customers to make an order (form submission will echo back to a test URL).
-- Register as a member using the Member Registration Page.
-- Explore the food menu and promotional banners.
+4. About Us Page - Provide customers with stall contact details, address, and other information.
+5. Member Registration Page - Allow customers to register as member (form submission will echo back to a test URL).

 ## 🚀 Deployment